Research

 In a period of growing elite and mass polarization in the United States, discussing politics can be risky, especially for civil society leaders such as pastors, who strive for organizational unity and growth despite other community tensions.
 As opinion leaders, religious leaders seek to guide their congregations on matters related to morality, worldview, and members’ everyday lives, which can be either explicitly or implicitly tied to the politics that are causing social divisions today.
 I argue that religious leaders—motivated by institutional loyalty and desires for group belonging and perceived competence—use their imperfect observations of congregation norms and intra-group dynamics to strategically determine whether to discuss various political topics.
 Using co-authored original survey data from Protestant pastors in North Carolina, I find pastors are influenced by their congregation’s norms of political talk across subject areas, while the pastor’s own comfort level with the subject is most influential for topics related to sex and relationships.
 Further I find differences in political topics discussed at church based on the pastor’s partisan identity, particularly as they navigate subjects related to former president Donald Trump such as election integrity and QAnon conspiracies.
 The findings of this research are important for building our understanding of how religious institutions influence politics via local-level opinion leaders at a time when Christians are divided over Christian nationalism and the appropriate roles for religion in American democracy.

-To be presented at the 2022 Society for the Social Scientific Study of Religion conference, Baltimore, Maryland.
+Presented at the 2022 Society for the Social Scientific Study of Religion conference, Baltimore, Maryland.